saravanak/saravanak.github.io/_posts/2018-01-25-man-in-middle-mitmproxy.markdown

 ![My helpful screenshot]({{ "/images/test.jpg" | absolute_url }})

 Here, you can see the entire process setup on my machine.
 This enabled me to have a detailed look at the bug.

-Was'nt this nice and sweet?
-☮ Luv.. ☮